rohan-paul/rohan-paul.github.io/_posts/2018-04-13-Dealing-with-Matrix-in-JavaScript-The-Hacking-School-Bootcamp.md

 That is, in a 2-D form, the matrix is - [ [1, 2, 3], [4, 5, 6], [7, 8, 9] ]; // And the diagonal sum function should output 15, 15

-I came out with the below solution, that works in O(n) time, as, although the array is a 2-D one, I am traversing the array only once to access the relevant diagonal's element numbers.
+I came up with the below solution, that works in O(n) time because, although the array is a 2-D one, I am traversing the array only once to access the relevant diagonal's element numbers.

 <p data-height="391" data-theme-id="0" data-slug-hash="zWQwRO" data-default-tab="js" data-user="rohanpaul" data-embed-version="2" data-pen-title="matrixDiagonalSums-blog" class="codepen">See the Pen <a href="https://codepen.io/rohanpaul/pen/zWQwRO/">matrixDiagonalSums-blog</a> by Rohan Paul (<a href="https://codepen.io/rohanpaul">@rohanpaul</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>